Гіпокаліємія

 When hypokalemia is severe (eg, with ECG changes or severe symptoms), is unresponsive to oral therapy, or occurs in hospitalized patients who are taking digoxin or who have significant heart disease or ongoing losses, potassium must be replaced IV.
 Because potassium solutions can irritate peripheral veins, the concentration should not exceed 40 mEq/L (40 mmol/L).
 The rate of correction of hypokalemia is limited because of the lag in potassium movement from the extracellular space into cells.
 Routine infusion rates should not exceed 10 mEq (10 mmol)/hour.

 In hypokalemia-induced arrhythmia, IV potassium chloride must be given more rapidly, usually through a central vein or using multiple peripheral veins simultaneously.
 Infusion of 40 mEq (40 mmol) potassium chloride/hour can be undertaken but only with continuous cardiac monitoring and hourly serum potassium determinations.
-Glucose solutions are avoided because elevation in the serum insulin concentrations could result in transient worsening of hypokalemia.
+Dextrose or glucose solutions used for dilution are avoided because elevation in the serum insulin concentrations could result in transient worsening of hypokalemia.

 Even when potassium deficits are severe, it is rarely necessary to give > 100 to 120 mEq (> 100 to 120 mmol) of potassium in a 24-hour period unless potassium loss is ongoing.
 In potassium deficit with high serum potassium concentration, as in diabetic ketoacidosis, IV potassium is deferred until the serum potassium starts to fall.
 When hypokalemia occurs with hypomagnesemia, both the potassium and magnesium deficiencies must be corrected to stop ongoing renal potassium wasting.